bemafred/VGR.Demo.Domain/AI-GUIDANCE.md

 When AI suggests changes, the order of preference is:

 1. **Extend the Domain** when a concept is missing.
-2. **Add or extend semantic query capabilities** in `VGR.Semantics.Queries` to express how to query those concepts.
+2. **Add or extend semantic query capabilities** in `VGR.Semantics.Linq` to express how to query those concepts.
 3. **Add or extend projections/views** in `Domain.Queries` to deliver the shapes needed by API/UI/use-cases.
 4. Only then touch Infrastructure (EF, transports, etc.) to wire things up.